-As part of the acquisition of North Valley Bancorp, the Company performed a valuation of premises and equipment acquired.
-This valuation resulted in a \$4,785,000 increase in the net book value of land and buildings acquired, and was based on current appraisals of such land and buildings.
+As part of the acquisition of three branch banking offices from Bank of America, the Company performed a valuation of premises and equipment acquired.
+This valuation resulted in a \$309,000 increase in the net book value of the land and buildings acquired, and was based on current appraisals of such land and buildings.

-The Company recognized a core deposit intangible of \$6,614,000 related to the acquisition of North Valley Bancorp's core deposits.
-The recorded core deposit intangibles represented approximately 0.97% of core deposits for North Valley Bancorp and will be amortized over their useful lives of 7 years.
+The Company recognized a core deposit intangible of \$2,046,000 related to the acquisition of the core deposits.
+The recorded core deposit intangibles represented approximately 1.50% of the core deposits acquired and will be amortized over their estimated useful lives of 7 years.

-A valuation of time deposits for North Valley Bancorp was also performed as of the acquisition date.
+A valuation of the time deposits acquired was also performed as of the acquisition date.
 Time deposits were split into similar pools based on size, type of time deposits, and maturity.
 A discounted cash flow analysis was performed on the pools based on current market rates currently paid on similar time deposits.
 The valuation resulted in no material fair value discount or premium, and none was recorded.